ianBanksia/stacks-invaders/README.md

 # USER INTERFACE
-Please use the FRONTEND folder to find UI example
+Please use the FRONTEND folder to find UI example.
+Typescript is used as main language, for a few reasons:
+- It's type safe(r), which increases security;
+- No css + Tailwind: keep it simple and readable;
+- Readable (mostly) by the users: how can they verify if it's all giberish?

 # IFPS and Image Generation